leo-arch/clifm/README.md

 You can also use the 'sel' keyword with external commands.
 Example: `s 1-4 7 10 && file sel`.

-Of course, you can deselect some or all selected files whenever you want with the `desel` or `ds` command.
+Of course, you can deselect some or all selected files whenever you want with the `desel` or `ds` command: `ds *`, or just press `Alt-d`.

 ![selection box](images/sel_box.png)

  * Open files without the need to specify any program.
 Via `mime` (the built-in resource opener), if no program was specified, CliFM will open the file with the default program associated to that kind of files.
 To open a file may be as simple as this: `o 12`, or `o 12 &` if you want it running in the background.
+Of course, you can also set a custom resource opener.

 * Quick search: type `/string` and CliFM will list all the files containing `string` in its name.
-This function also support wildcards.
+This function also supports wildcards.
 Example: `/*.png` will list all the .png files in the current directory.
 If you want to search for files in another directory, just tell the search function where to search: `/*.png /media/images`.

 ![quick search](images/quick_search.png)

 * A `trash system` to be able to recover deleted files.

 * Just like the `ls` command, CLiFM uses (customizable) color codes to identify file types.
 However, and unlike `ls`, CLiFM is also able to distinguish between empty and non-empty files or directories.
-Once in CliFM, type `colors` to see the entire list of color codes.
+Once in CliFM, type `colors` to see the list of currently used color codes.

 ![colors](images/colors.png)

 * It also displays the amount of files contained by listed directories.

 ![dirs](images/dirs.png)

-* Sort files by name, size, atime, btime, ctime, mtime, and version.
-Also supports reverse sorting.

 Because file manager, but also half shell, CLiFM also offers the following features: